MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Move-ClusterVirtualMachineRole.md

 ForEach-Object -InputObject $groups -Process { $_ | Move-ClusterVirtualMachineRole -Node node2 }
 ```

-This example performs a live migration of all clustered virtual machines that are currently owned by the node named node1 to the node named node2.
+This example performs a live migration of all clustered virtual machines that are currently owned by
-The migration of each virtual machine should complete before the next migration is started.
+the node named node1 to the node named node2.
+The migration of each virtual machine should complete
-Use this cmdlet before performing maintenance on the specified node.
+before the next migration is startqed.
+Use this cmdlet before performing maintenance on the
+specified node.

 ## PARAMETERS